izzy-robinson/msc-thesis/Outlook.md

 - We generated several SOS decompositions of our quantum LF inequality.
 Each of these independently leads to a set of self-testing equations.
 It would be good to investigate them.

 - We found the bound on our new quantum LF inequality.
 It would be good to find a quantum state and explicit measurement scheme which yields this maximum.

+- We identified 5 different SOS decompositions of QLF and have a simple algorithm for generating others.
+Could we use any of these to perform interesting self-testing based on the theory of LF?

 Given time, we hope to engage in these future directions.